 While there is existing literature showcasing incredible performance gains with Cluster Dextrin in both humans (4) and animals (5) as well as literature showing alleviation of gastro-intestinal distress (6), we wanted to prove it to ourselves before making Superfuel available to the public.

 To that end, we worked for nearly two years with some of the world’s greatest athletes, including Olympic Gold Medalist Triathlete, Gwen Jorgensen, and the EF Education First Pro Cycling Team to prove that the science matched real world practice.
 The consensus from these athletes is that Superfuel is the best liquid carbohydrate source available.

 Photos: Talbot Cox Media

-To Use: Add 7 scoops (105 g) to 8 fl oz water.
+To Use: Add 7 scoops (105 g) to 8 fl oz water in a dry bottle.
 Shake vigorously.
 Add an additional 8-12 fl oz of

-water and hake again.
-For best results, let sit for 5 to 15 min before use.
+water and shake again.
+For best results, let sit for 10 to 20 min before use.
 That said, you can

 Is 400 calories in a serving the right amount for me?

 Probably not, not unless you are exercising at an intensity where you are burning close to 1000 Calories per hour or are exercising for more than 3 hours.
 That said, 400 Calories is 400 Calories, so think of Superfuel as an easy way to carry a lot of Calories to meet whatever your needs are.
 Ultimately, we recommend that you try and replace about 1/2 the calories you burn per hour to maintain your blood sugar levels and to make sure you don't run out of carbohydrate in your muscle (glycogen).
 Depending upon your fitness and intensity, 400 Calories may or may not be enough for you.
 So just think of this as a convenient way to get what you need without upseting your gut.
 Don't think of this as what you have to consume.